apache/artemis-website/src/components/artemis/download/index.md

 --------------------------------------

-The source release for ActiveMQ Artemis Native integration layer can be found on its own [download](./native_download) page.
+The source release for Artemis Native integration layer can be found on its own [download](./native_download) page.
 The broker binary archives above already include a pre-compiled version of this component.

 --------------------------------------
 #### Verify the Integrity of Downloads